gardener/gardener/docs/proposals/20-ha-control-planes.md

 > **NOTE:**
 >
-> During testing we found a few inconsistencies and some quirks (more [information](#topology-spread-constraints-evaluation-and-findings)) which is why we rely on Topology Spread Constraints (TSC) only for this case.
+> * During testing we found a few inconsistencies and some quirks (more [information](#topology-spread-constraints-evaluation-and-findings)) which is why we rely on Topology Spread Constraints (TSC) only for this case.
-> In addition to circumvent issue [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215), Gardener is supposed to add a `gardener.cloud/rolloutVersion` label and incrementing the version every time the `.spec` of the component is changed (see [workaround](https://github.com/kubernetes/kubernetes/issues/98215#issuecomment-766146323)).
+> * In addition to circumvent issue [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215), Gardener is supposed to add a `gardener.cloud/rolloutVersion` label and incrementing the version every time the `.spec` of the component is changed (see [workaround](https://github.com/kubernetes/kubernetes/issues/98215#issuecomment-766146323)).
+>
+> `Update:` [kubernetes/kubernetes#98215](https://github.com/kubernetes/kubernetes/issues/98215) has been very recently closed.
+A new [feature-gate](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/kube_features.go#L540-L551) has been created which is only available from kubernetes 1.5 onwards.

 ```yaml
 spec: